multiib/beegfs-thesis/README.md

 - [ThinkParQ – BeeGFS Official Site](https://www.beegfs.io/) – Official website of the BeeGFS parallel file system developed by ThinkParQ.

 ## License
-All code within the beegfs-ssock directory is originally copyright © ThinkParQ GmbH.
+All code within the beegfs-ssock directory is originally Copyright © ThinkParQ GmbH.
 Modifications have been made by the author.
 The official BeeGFS codebase is available at: [ThinkParQ/beegfs](https://github.com/ThinkParQ/beegfs)

 ## Citation